Sauhard74/Ell-ena/docs/system-architecture.md

 └───────┘       └───────┘           └───────┘
 ```

+> **Why This Structure?** My early prototypes used a monolithic approach with just SQLite for storage.
+It was simple but quickly hit limitations, especially with complex relationship queries.
+Breaking it into these components gave me the flexibility to scale each part independently.

 ## Frontend Architecture

-The frontend is built with React Native and Expo to support cross-platform mobile development:
+The frontend is built with React Native and Expo for cross-platform support:

 ```
 ┌──────────────────────────────────────────────────────────┐